Pulihora recipe | How to make pulihora (chintapandu pulihora)

 - 2 Green chilies slit (if not for naivedyam)

-- ½ tsp Ginger finely chopped (optional)
+- ½ teaspoon Ginger finely chopped (optional)

 - 2 sprigs curry leaves

-- 1 pinch Hing or asafoetida
+- 1 pinch hing /asafoetida

 Instructions

 - Cooking rice – Add rice to a bowl & wash it well a few times.
 Pour 3 cups water.
 Place the bowl in a pressure cook and cover with a lid.
 Pressure cook for 2 to 3 whistles on a medium flame.
-When the pressure goes off remove the bowl and transfer to a wide plate.
+When the pressure drops remove the bowl and transfer to a wide plate.
 Do not mash it.

 - Soaking Tamarind – Add tamarind to a small bowl and rinse it.
 Pour hot water just enough to immerse it.
 When it turns soft, squeeze and make a thick paste.
 Pass it through a filter, discard stones and pulp.